-EYFS/Key Stage 1 children: Navy blue school sweatshirt, grey or black trousers or skirt, white polo t shirt and sensible flat black shoes (no trainers or boots).
+EYFS/Key Stage 1 children: Navy blue school sweatshirt, grey or black trousers or skirt, white polo t shirt and sensible flat black shoes (no trainers, open toes or boots).
 Sweatshirts may be purchased at the school or online.
 Grey/Black trousers and skirts are available from school uniform stockists, and most chain stores.

 Key stage 2 children: Navy blue knitted jumper/cardigan, formal white shirt with a collar and a tie.
-Grey/Black trousers or skirt and sensible flat black shoes (no trainers or boots).
+Grey/Black trousers or skirt and sensible flat black shoes (no trainers, open toes or boots).
 Jumpers/Cardigans and ties are available through the school office.
 Grey/Black trousers and skirts are available from school uniform stockists and most chain stores.
 In wet and wintery weather, children can come to school in wellington boots and change into their school shoes, we have storage for their boots during the school day.
+We ask that all children leave a pair of wellington boots in school for our daily OPAL sessions.

-Children are required to have a change of clothing for PE.
+Children are required to have a PE.
+Kit.
 They are expected to wear a plain white t-shirt and black shorts or jogging bottoms.
+On PE days, children come to school in their PE kits and can wear a school cardigan or black sweatshirt (no hood) in colder weather.

 Earrings must be removed for all physical education in accordance with the recommendations of the Department for Education and Skills.
-If children wear earrings they must be study only.
+If children wear earrings in school, they must be studs only.

-All Elveden uniform can be ordered online, details available from the school office.
+All Elveden uniform can be ordered online through 'Brigade', details available from the school office.